Mar 26, 2026

 import triton import triton.language as tl @triton.jit def flash_attention_kernel( Q_ptr, K_ptr, V_ptr, Out_ptr, stride_qb, stride_qh, stride_qs, stride_qd, stride_kb, stride_kh, stride_ks, stride_kd, stride_vb, stride_vh, stride_vs, stride_vd, stride_ob, stride_oh, stride_os, stride_od, num_heads, seq_len, head_dim, BLOCK_M: tl.constexpr, BLOCK_N: tl.constexpr, ): # Which block of Queries does this thread handle? batch_idx = tl.program_id(0) head_idx = tl.program_id(1) block_m_idx = tl.program_id(2) # Calculate memory offsets for this batch/head q_off = batch_idx * stride_qb + head_idx * stride_qh k_off = batch_idx * stride_kb + head_idx * stride_kh v_off = batch_idx * stride_vb + head_idx * stride_vh o_off = batch_idx * stride_ob + head_idx * stride_oh # Load one block of Queries into SRAM offs_m = block_m_idx * BLOCK_M + tl.arange(0, BLOCK_M) offs_d = tl.arange(0, head_dim) q_ptrs = Q_ptr + q_off + offs_m[:, None] * stride_qs + offs_d[None, :] * stride_qd q_block = tl.load(q_ptrs) # Accumulator lives in SRAM - never touches HBM acc = tl.zeros((BLOCK_M, head_dim), dtype=tl.float32) # Iterate over blocks of K and V for block_n_idx in range(0, seq_len // BLOCK_N): offs_n = block_n_idx * BLOCK_N + tl.arange(0, BLOCK_N) # Load K and V tiles from HBM to SRAM k_ptrs = K_ptr + k_off + offs_n[:, None] * stride_ks + offs_d[None, :] * stride_kd v_ptrs = V_ptr + v_off + offs_n[:, None] * stride_vs + offs_d[None, :] * stride_vd k_block = tl.load(k_ptrs) v_block = tl.load(v_ptrs) # Compute attention for this tile - entirely in SRAM qk = tl.dot(q_block, tl.trans(k_block)) / (head_dim ** 0.5) attn = tl.softmax(qk, axis=1) acc += tl.dot(attn, v_block) # Write final output from SRAM back to HBM o_ptrs = Out_ptr + o_off + offs_m[:, None] * stride_os + offs_d[None, :] * stride_od tl.store(o_ptrs, acc)

-Look closely: we never created a variable for the N×NN \times N matrix.
+Look closely: there is no variable for the N×NN \times N matrix.
 The small qk block is computed, used to update acc, and overwritten on the next iteration.
 The full attention matrix never exists in memory.

 The wrapper